Electron-beam additive manufacturing: Metal wire-based systems

 Depending on the part being manufactured, deposition rates can range up to 200 in3 per hour.
 With a light alloy, such as titanium, this translates to a real-time deposition rate of 40 lb per hour.
 A wide range of engineering alloys are compatible with the EBDM process and are readily available in the form of welding wire from an existing supply base.
 These include, but are not limited to, stainless steels, cobalt alloys, nickel alloys, copper nickel alloys, tantalum, titanium alloys, as well as many other high-value materials.

 Market

-Titanium alloys are widely used with this technology, which makes it a suitable choice for the medical implant market.

-CE-certified acetabular cups are in series production with EBM since 2007 by two European orthopedic implant manufacturers, Adler Ortho and Lima Corporate.

-The U.S. implant manufacturer Exactech has also received FDA clearance for an acetabular cup manufactured with the EBM technology.

-Aerospace and other highly demanding mechanical applications are also targeted, see Rutherford rocket engine.

 The EBM process has been developed for manufacturing parts in gamma titanium aluminide and is currently being developed by Avio S.p.A. and General Electric Aviation for the production of turbine blades in γ-TiAl for gas-turbine engines.

 The first EBM machine in the United States is housed by the Department of Industrial and Systems Engineering at North Carolina State University.